aarongough/tdd_exercises/PITCHME.md

 - Written in less than a week!
 - 99.6% test coverage
 - Thousands of users via Rubygems
-- Multiple 3rd party forks adding features
+- Multiple forks that add features
 - Zero bug reports in the last 6 years

 ---